duvarakeshss/duvarakeshss/readme.md

 ## About Me

-Hi there! 👋 I'm Duvarakesh, a passionate full-stack developer with a keen interest in building robust and scalable web applications.
+Hi there! 👋 I'm Duvarakesh, a passionate developer with a keen interest in building robust and scalable web applications.
 My journey in software development began with a curiosity to understand how things work under the hood, and it has evolved into a professional career where I get to create solutions that make a difference.

 ### What I Do